-Pre-shave oil is a helpful product for some men, particularly those with mildly sensitive skin.
-A pre-shave oil may allow you to get a more comfortable shave with your razor while enhancing the shaving experience.
+Pre-shave oil is a helpful product for some men, especially those with mildly sensitive skin.
+A pre-shave oil may allow you to get a more comfortable shave with your razor while enhancing the shave experience.

-The purpose of this article is to help show you exactly what pre-shave oil is and is not.
+The purpose of this article is to help illustrate exactly what pre-shave oil is and is not.
 Additionally, you will learn other important nuances to see if it makes sense to add a pre-shave oil to your grooming routine.

 Let’s take a look: